lw8192/Red-Team-Dev/Python/Coding_Interview.md

     abs(-2)     #return absolute value
     a+=1   #increment
     print("{:.6f}".format(value))      #print out value to the 6th decimal place
+    isinstance(a, int)     #return True if a is an interger
 Boolean Expressions

     NOR: If a and b equal 0, return True.
 Else return False.